saverymax/mvts_transformer/README.md

 ### Forecasting

 Forecasting utility has been added to this libary.
-This includes adding a new data for handling air pollution data in Brussels, a ForecastDataset class, the collate function collate_forecast for making batches from ForecastDataset,and a ForecastRunner class.
+This includes adding a new data class for handling air pollution data in Brussels, a ForecastDataset class, the collate function collate_forecast for making batches from ForecastDataset, and a ForecastRunner class.

 To train the model from scratch for forecasting, run
 ```